ItsK1tty/w1tchdocs/docs/source/reference.rst

 animpostfx_is_running(``effectName``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if a postFX effect is running.
+Checks whether a postFX effect is running.

 **Parameters:**